igabriel85/DICE-Monitoring/src/README.md

 **NOTE:** Marked as obsolete!

 -
 #### Monitoring auxiliary

+`GET` `/v1/overlord/aux`

+Returns basic information about auxiliary components.

+**FUTURE Work**: Information will basically be a kind of Readme.

+***

 `GET` `/v1/overlord/aux/deploy`

-Returns monitoring status of all nodes.
+Returns monitoring component status of all nodes.

 ```json
 {